- Sleep Products

-Especially in young adults, there is a strong correlation between insomnia and major depressive disorder.
+Particularly for young adults, there is a strong correlation between insomnia and major depressive disorder.
 Genes involved in the molecular clock and circadian cycle are known to be involved with bipolar disorder, although nobody exactly knows how.
 When scientists examine mice with mutations in the so-called CLOCK gene (important in the circadian cycle), they find the mice act like humans with mania.
 When the mice are given lithium (a treatment for bipolar disorder), their behavior reverts to normal.
 So it appears that this important part of the sleep control cycle is tied up with mood and mood disorders.

+The effects on REM sleep are especially intriguing to researchers.
 REM (rapid eye movement) sleep abnormalities result in brain activity patterns similar to those seen in depression.
 Indeed, during REM parts of the brain exhibit similar electrical activity to that in depressed people.
 And depressed people have their first REM session earlier in the night than non-depressed people.
 The worse the depression, the earlier the REM, and in bad cases the sequence of sleep stages is upset and the first REM period happens before the first deep sleep period.
 Given the importance of this first deep sleep period to growth hormone and the body’s maintenance, this pattern is particularly detrimental.

 Scientists have found that patients with major depressive disorder have high activity in the ventromedial prefrontal cortex (vmPFC) coupled with low activity in dorsolateral prefrontal cortex section of the brain.
 Scientists are working out the details, but this may provide a clue to why REM activity increases in depressed patients.